The object enables the communication with other computers (mostly with control computers of PLC

 This object can be created in objects: PmaRoot, PmaFolder, PmaPrototype.
 Multiple objects of this type can be created in such objects.

-The usage of the PmaComm object requires purchase of the license for the appropriate communication driver - see List of communication drivers.
+The usage of the PmaComm object requires purchase of the licence for the appropriate communication driver - see List of communication drivers.

 object can be used in the application more times, it can be even configured more times with the same protocol (driver).